Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Myconid Sovereign.md

 - !!int "13"
 - !!int "15"
 - !!int "10"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "senses": "darkvision 120 ft., passive Perception 12" "languages": ""
 "cr": "2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "When the myconid takes damage, all other myconids within 240 feet of it\
+- "desc": "When the myconid takes damage, all other myconids within 240 feet of it\
     \ can sense its pain."
   "name": "Distress Spores"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in sunlight, the myconid has disadvantage on ability checks, attack\
+- "desc": "While in sunlight, the myconid has disadvantage on ability checks, attack\
     \ rolls, and saving throws.
 The myconid dies if it spends more than 1 hour in\
     \ direct sunlight."
   "name": "Sun Sickness"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The myconid uses either its Hallucination Spores or its Pacifying Spores,\
+- "desc": "The myconid uses either its Hallucination Spores or its Pacifying Spores,\
     \ then makes a fist attack."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 3d4 + 1|avg (3d4 + 1) bludgeoning damage plus dice: 3d4|avg\
+    \ Hit: 8 (dice: 3d4 + 1|avg (3d4 + 1)) bludgeoning damage plus 7 (dice:\
-    \ (3d4) poison damage."
+    \ 3d4|avg (3d4)) poison damage."
   "name": "Fist"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The myconid targets one corpse of a humanoid or a Large or smaller beast\
+- "desc": "The myconid targets one corpse of a humanoid or a Large or smaller beast\
     \ within 5 feet of it and releases spores at the corpse.
 In 24 hours, the corpse\
     \ rises as a spore servant.
 The corpse stays animated for dice: 1d4 + 1|avg\
     \ (1d4 + 1) weeks or until destroyed, and it can't be animated again in this\
     \ way."
   "name": "Animating Spores (3/Day)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
+- "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
-    \ The target must succeed on a DC 12 Constitution saving throw or be [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]]\
+    \ The target must succeed on a DC 12 Constitution saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]]\
     \ for 1 minute.
-The [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]] target\
+The [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]] target\
-    \ is [[5.
-Mechanics/Rules/Conditions.md#incapacitated|incapacitated]] while it hallucinates.\
+    \ is [[\5.
+Mechanics\Rules\Conditions.md#incapacitated|incapacitated]] while it hallucinates.\
     \ The target can repeat the saving throw at the end of each of its turns, ending\
     \ the effect on itself on a success."
   "name": "Hallucination Spores"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
+- "desc": "The myconid ejects spores at one creature it can see within 5 feet of it.\
-    \ The target must succeed on a DC 12 Constitution saving throw or be [[5.
-Mechanics/Rules/Conditions.md#stunned|stunned]]\
+    \ The target must succeed on a DC 12 Constitution saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#stunned|stunned]]\
     \ for 1 minute.
 The target can repeat the saving throw at the end of each of its\
     \ turns, ending the effect on itself on a success."
   "name": "Pacifying Spores"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "A 30-foot radius of spores extends from the myconid.
+- "desc": "A 30-foot radius of spores extends from the myconid.
 These spores can go\
     \ around corners and affect only creatures with an Intelligence of 2 or higher\
     \ that aren't undead, constructs, or elementals.
 Affected creatures can communicate\
     \ telepathically with one another while they are within 30 feet of each other.\